 Tuesday – Wednesday, November 5-6 / 8:30 am – 5:30 pm

 FHIR is HL7’s newest standards family and has received considerable attention due to its focus on ease of implementation and use of off-the-shelf web technologies.
-Now published as a DSTU, FHIR is starting to be leveraged by many projects
+Now published as a draft standard (DSTU), FHIR is starting to be leveraged by many projects as a faster, easier way to achieve healthcare interoperability.

-HL7 Version 2 appears in the Stage 1 regulations as a means for facilitating the communication of immunizations and other public health data.
-While not specified in the initial rule, it is the de facto standard for communication of lab results, clinical orders, and patient demographics — all necessary elements in the meaningful use of health information technology.

 This Track Will Benefit: